ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/99_Extras/08_Foobooks_Lecture_11.md

 ## Delete a book
 Try this one on your own.
-A solution will be committed before the next lecture.